Cphilo/tpyc/README.md

-### My try to implement a tiny python compiler, just another toy, but interesting enough.
+### A tiny python compiler, just another toy, but interesting enough.

 * using lex and yacc tools.
 * support basic syntax subset of python.